AashvikTyagi/pyseleniyouchat/README.md

 !! the code currently waits for the answer to load by waiting for a loading sign element to appear and dissapear. this is very buggy as for short replies, it often doesn't appear, so i will be changing that soon. it does, currently, work very well for answers it takes longer to load !!

-note: i'm not working on improving pyselenichat in general very actively but i will update it if i run into da problems and find da solutions.
+note: i'm not working on improving pyseleniyouchat in general very actively but i will update it if i run into da problems and find da solutions.